sikehish/IPL-Auction-Buys/README.md

 # IPL-Auction-Buys

-A website built for IPL teams to keep track of the players they've bought
+> A website built for IPL teams to keep track of the players they've bought.